PlumpMath/gretty-groovy-classloader/README.md

-Minimal example to reproduce issue with gretty groovy classloader.
+Minimal example to reproduce issue with gretty groovy classloader on Tomcat 8.

 This example reproduces the issue using Spring Boot.